 The Churchill Archives Centre exists to preserve the personal papers of prominent individuals in modern British political, public or scientific life.
 It collects material from the mid nineteenth century to the present day and is still collecting.
 The Centre also provides the records management function for Churchill College.

 The Centre has already created digital preservation and access copies of certain whole collections, and of series and individual documents within other paper-based collections.
-In particular, the personal papers of Sir Winston Churchill, Baroness (Margaret) Thatcher, and Dr Rosalind Franklin have already been largely digitised.
+In particular, the personal papers of Sir Winston Churchill, Baroness (Margaret) Thatcher, Dr Rosalind Franklin and Vasili Mitrokhin have already been largely digitised.

 The Centre has also accessioned small amounts of born digital material as part of other paper based collections.
-These include word processed files, computer programme files, spreadsheets, emails, image files and digital audio and visual files usually on portable storage media such as optical discs, floppy disks and memory sticks, but sometimes transferred to the Archives Centre digitally, for example via email.
+These include word processed files, computer programme files, spreadsheets, emails, image files and digital audio and visual files usually deposited on portable storage media such as optical discs, floppy disks and memory sticks, but sometimes transferred to the Archives Centre digitally, for example via email.
 The current policy is to keep the original physical or digital format.
 The College Records Manager is currently introducing procedures for naming, storing and retaining all college electronic records.
 These will include procedures for accessioning them into the College archive, though at present we do not have the structures in place to do more than store them on the college’s securely backed up vault servers.

 The policy aims to establish consistent principles for the management of all material held in digital formats, whether high quality digital preservation copies of material in other analogue media, or born digital materials.

 The policy aims to incorporate requirements and standards for: digital creation; digital storage and preservation; digital management, appraisal and cataloguing, and access.